Best Things To Do In Lake Tekapo (2026): Top Attractions + Hidden Gems

 Powered by GetYourGuide

-If you’re lucky, this can be one of the best places to see the Lake Tekapo Southern Lights too, otherwise known as the Aurora Australis.
+If you’re lucky, this can be one of the best places to see the Lake Tekapo Southern Lights, otherwise known as the Aurora Australis.

 Dark Sky Project Experience